callmeog/callmeog01/README.md

 ## Hi there 👋

-I'm a sofware developer, passionate,curious and always learning and thinking ways to make things better.
+I'm a sofware developer, passionate,curious and always learning and thinking ways to keep the web safe.

 ### 🌱 I’m currently learning
 - JAVASCRIPT